Otto-eboxi/eboxi.github.io/content/blog/beomaster4000lamps.md

 Surface mount LED's come in different sizes.
 Most of them are rated 20-25mA maximum.
 Any one of these can be used.
 The color obviously depends on the color of the lamp, most are red except for the stereo lamp which is green.
 If you only have white LED's available, these can also be used.

-Comment: I have tried using 5mm through hole LEDs with through hole resistors because they are more readily available but eventually gave up because the fit is to tight.
+Comment: I have tried using 5mm through hole LEDs because they are more readily available but eventually gave up because the fit is to tight.
 22V ac lamp replacement

 The power rail is 22V ac.
 The LED design should limit the current to the LED's to <20mA (preferably about 10-14mA) using a resistor that can dissipate the heat.

-Assuming the voltage drop across the LED is about 2V, and the current you want is 10mA:
+Assuming the voltage drop across the LED is about 2V and assume the RMS voltage is still 22V (a bit more complex due to halfwave rectification but wiil ignore that for this calculation), and the current is 10mA:
     R = V/I = (22-2)/10mA = 2k ohm

 The dissipation through the resistor will then be: